eudicots/Cactus/readme.markdown

 Get the Cactus source by cloning this repository.

-The very basic installation of hyde only needs Django and Baker.
+The very basic installation of Cactus only needs Django and Baker.
 More python goodies are needed based on the features you may use.
 You can install them easily like this:

     easy_install baker django pyfsevents